 As Director of Team Teach, having personally sat through as an observer, the 6 weeks of the Gareth Myatt Inquiry, l am fully aware of the need for all restraint techniques to be risk assessed and continually monitored and evaluated.
 As a company, we receive and monitor 6 – 8 weekly reports from services using our ground restraints

-TT techniques are not risk free, but our on-going analysis of incidents and any associated injury rates for children, young people, vulnerable adults and staff over the last 20 years provides a very strong evidence base for their operational safety.
-There has been no significant or serious patterns of harm emerging from the use of tt techniques.
+Team Teach techniques are not risk free, but our on-going analysis of incidents and any associated injury rates for children, young people, vulnerable adults and staff over the last 20 years provides a very strong evidence base for their operational safety.
+There have been no significant or serious patterns of harm emerging from the use of Team Teach techniques.

-All participants on TT courses receive very explicit information and advice concerning the dangers that can occur regarding restraint and positional asphyxia.
+All participants on Team Teach courses receive very explicit information and advice concerning the dangers that can occur regarding restraint and positional asphyxia.
 (See appendix 1 in the course participant’s Workbook.)

-All TT techniques have undergone (2006, 2009 & 2012) a thorough legal, medical and tactical review carried out by three independent medical and legal experts.
+All Team Teach techniques have undergone (2006, 2009, 2012, 2015 and 2018) a medical review carried out by three independent medical and legal experts.
+Medical risk assessment statements are available upon request by emailing email@example.com.

 Employers, leaders and managers are legally obliged to make and evidence decisions that they believe to be in the best interests of the people they educate and care for, including adopting appropriate risk reduction and positive behaviour strategies as identified in individual positive handling plans and risk assessments.

 The Team Teach position regarding ground holds has not changed.
-We have received no evidence or data, (we monitor all ground recovery reports every 6-8 weeks returned from services) in the last 10 years, to suggest that there are any significant injury patterns or serious harm arising from the use of such specific Team Teach responses) and remains as stated in the News section (see P1) of the team teach web site and in the position statement within the trainer area of the team-teach web site.
+We have received no evidence or data, (we monitor all ground recovery reports every 6-8 weeks returned from services) in the last 20 years, to suggest that there are any significant injury patterns or serious harm arising from the use of such specific Team Teach responses).

 Information concerning “face down holds” and the Welsh Assembly Guidance: